parsa-epfl/cloudsuite/docs/benchmarks/data-caching.md

 ### Starting the Client ####

 Create an empty folder and then create a server configuration file named `docker_servers.txt` inside the folder.
-This file includes the server address and the port number to connect to in the following format:
+This file includes the server address and the port number to connect to, in the following format:
 ```
     server_address, port
 ```